Deepa Bhaskar: Voice artiste

 Deepa is also known fondly for her contributions to Kannada film industry as a voice artiste or more commonly called Voice Dubbing.
 She has dubbed / lent her voice to several of the leading ladies of Kannada film industry in over 500 movies.
-Deepa made her debut as voice artiste in the Puneeth Rajkumar and debutant Ramya (actress) starrer Abhi (film).
-Excuse Me (2003 film), Mungaru Male, Jogi (2005 film), Duniya (2007 film), Bulbul (2013 film), Bhajarangi, Googly (2013 film), Krishnan Love Story, Shivalinga (2016 film), Malashri starrer Ganga (2015 film) are a sample list of movies in which Deepa lent her voice to the heroines of the movie.
-Ramya (actress), Pooja Gandhi, Deepa Sannidhi, Aindrita Ray, Priyanka Upendra, Priyamani, Rachita Ram, Malashri are a few to name for whom Deepa has lent her voice in their movies.
-The tinsel world queens from Kollywood and Tollywood like Trisha (actress), Sneha (actress), Amala Paul, Bhavana (actress), Shriya Saran and others had Deepa as their voice when they acted on the Kannada silver screen.
-Deepa has won 3 state awards for her voice dubbing work in Arasu (2007 film), Ranga SSLC and Just Maath Maathalli.
-Actor Malashri won the best actor state award for her role in the movie Ganga (2015 film) in which Deepa had lent her voice to her.
+Deepa made her debut as voice artiste in the film Abhi.
+Excuse Me, Mungaru Male, Jogi, Duniya, Bulbul, Bhajarangi, Googly, Krishnan Love Story, Shivalinga, Malashri starrer Ganga are a sample list of movies in which Deepa lent her voice to the heroines of the movie.
+Ramya, Pooja Gandhi, Deepa Sannidhi, Aindrita Ray, Priyanka Upendra, Priyamani, Rachita Ram, Malashri are a few to name for whom Deepa has lent her voice in their movies.
+Actresses like Trisha Krishnan, Sneha, Amala Paul, Bhavana, Shriya Saran and others had Deepa as their voice when they acted on the Kannada silver screen.
+Deepa has won 3 state awards for her voice dubbing work in Arasu, Ranga SSLC and Just Maath Maathalli.